You are here

 Hailing from six states with a wide range of experiences and achievements before entering the program, Duke's Class of 2022 Clark Scholars shared an experience defined by personal mentoring, enrichment opportunities, and a focused summer program in entrepreneurship and management.

-Hear the new graduates talk about their experience in the program in the video, including leadership lessons, service events for underserved students, finding a group to belong to and why the curriculum is valuable for any engineering student, whether they plan to go into business.
+Hear the new graduates talk about their experience in the program in the video, including leadership lessons, service events for underserved students, finding a group to belong to and why the curriculum is valuable for any engineering student, regardless of whether they go into business.